kinecosystem/agora-api/spec/memo.md

 **TypeID**: Transaction Type (5 bits)

-    This field indicates the 'meta' type of transaction(s) that the transaction the memo was embodied in was for.
+    This field indicates the 'meta' type of transaction(s).
     See Type Identifiers for mapping.

 **AppIdx**: App Index (16 bits)

-    This field refers to the App in which the transaction that the memo was embodied in was related to.
+    This field refers to the App in which the transaction was related to.
 The string representation for the corresponding App Index can be looked up via a central service.
 16 bits allows for 65,536 apps before a memo revision is required.

 **FK**: Foreign Key (230 bits)